 Symptoms of ADHD include trouble concentrating and finishing tasks, impulsivity, lack of time management skills, restlessness, and mood swings.
 Symptoms can range from mild to severe.
 Many adults with ADHD aren’t even aware that they have it.
-Instead, they know that everyday tasks can seem difficult, but they aren’t sure why.
+Instead, they know everyday tasks can seem difficult, but they aren’t sure why.

-Symptoms of ADHD vs. Anxiety
+ADHD vs Anxiety

 Feelings of Dread